seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/09/README.md

 - I didn't do any friend visits today. - 2024, Monday, July 15th to 2024, Monday, July 29th
 - I visited another players tower today to try and trigger the games night mode.
 I ended up having to restart the app to get night mode. - 2024, Monday, August 5th
 - I didn't do any friend visits today. - 2024, Monday, August 12th to 2025, Monday, May 26th

-</details>

 - I didn't do any friend visits today.
 I have completely stopped doing this for now, as there doesn't seem to be much of a point, considering coin farms aren't fully effective (you don't receive 100,000 coins for delivering to an extremely high up floor (such as floor 3000) even if that is what it should give out) - 2024, Monday, June 2nd

+</details>

+- My session was skipped today. - 2025, Monday, June 9th

 ---